Mexico's president turns attention to cartel-plagued states

 All three of the states are seeing vicious cartel turf battles.

-In Guanajato, the Jalisco New Generation Cartel and the local Santa Rosa de Lima gang are engaged in a fight that has left over 1,900 people dead in the first five months of this year, including the slaughter of 27 recovering addicts at a rehab center in Irapuato on July 1.
+In Guanajato, the Jalisco New Generation Cartel and the local Santa Rosa de Lima gang are engaged in a fight that has left over 1,900 people dead in the first five months of this year, including the slaughter of the recovering addicts at a rehab center in Irapuato on July 1.
+According to López Obrador, 70% of these killings occurred between criminal groups.

 The federal government has installed National Guard barracks at several points in Guanajuato, but the guards and the army just conduct periodic patrols.
 The tough work of investigating, serving arrest warrants and responding to emergency calls has been left largely to state and local police, who are clearly outgunned.
 In the first six months of this year, about 60 police officers have been killed in Guanajuato, according to the civic group Causa en Común.